Arshavir Shirakian

-Arshavir Shirakian (also Shiragian, Արշաւիր Շիրակեան; January 1, 1902 or 1900 – April 12, 1973) was an Armenian writer who was noted for his assassination of Said Halim Pasha and Cemal Azmi as an act of vengeance for their roles in the Armenian genocide.
+Arshavir Shirakian (also Shiragian, Արշաւիր Շիրակեան; January 1, 1902 or 1900 – April 12, 1973) was an Armenian writer and assassin who was noted for his assassination of Said Halim Pasha and Cemal Azmi as an act of vengeance for their roles in the Armenian genocide.
 His memoirs, It was the Will for the Martyrs (Կտակն էր Նահատակներուն), is a description of his life during the Armenian genocide and the Operation Nemesis.

 Life

 Arshavir Shirakian was born in Constantinople, Ottoman Empire, in 1900.
 Shirakian grew up around many members of the Armenian Revolutionary Federation.
 During the Armenian Genocide, Shirakian was entrusted the job of smuggling weapons and delivering secret messages amongst party members.
 Shirakian would describe in his memoirs that during those days, there were many hate rallies against Armenians and that many Armenian establishments were vandalized such as the Tokatlian Hotel.

 Operation Nemesis

 Arshavir Shirakian's first target was assassinating Armenian Vahe Ihsan (Yesayan).
 According to his memoirs, Vahe Ihsan was "a traitor who was despised by his countrymen, his relatives, and eventually by his own children" and "helped to draw up the list of prominent Armenians who were arrested and deported in 1915."
 Shirakian assassinated Ihsan on March 27, 1920, in Constantinople.

 Shirakian was given the task to assassinate Said Halim Pasha while he was in exile in Rome, Italy.
-Shirakian took up residence in a house on 28 Via Cola di Rienzo in Rome.
-On December 5, 1921, Shirakian assassinated Said Halim Pasha while he was in a taxi on the home on Via Eustachio.
+Shirakian took up residence in a house Via Cola di Rienzo 28 in Rome.
+On December 6, 1921, Shirakian assassinated Said Halim Pasha while he was in a taxi on the way home on Via Eustachio.

 Shirakian, along with Aram Yerganian, was later given the task to assassinate both Cemal Azmi and Behaeddin Shakir, who were in Berlin.
-On April 17, 1922, Shirakian and Yerganian encountered Azmi and Shakir walking with their families at the Uhlandstrasse street.
+On April 17, 1922, Shirakian and Yerganian encountered Azmi and Shakir walking with their families at the Uhlandstraße.
 Shirakian managed to kill only Azmi and wound Shakir.
 Yerganian later ran after Shakir and managed to kill him with a shot to his head.